Splitit/Splitit.Plugins.WooCommerce/splitit-installment-payments-enabler/readme.txt

 == Changelog ==

 = 2.0.9 =
-*Fixed coupon,shipping, taxes in Async.
+*Fixed coupon,shipping, taxes in Async also handled if fraud cases comes out.

 = 2.0.8 =
 *Fixed shipping charges in Async URL.